kennysmithed/origins24/origins_reading_wk2.md

 There is quite a lot of reading this week, in order to get you up to speed on the basics of evolutionary theory, and how these ideas might apply to the evolution of language: you will read a brief introduction to evolution by natural selection provided below, plus an older but accessible paper by Pinker.
 I will provide a very quick summary of some key points in the lecture, and there will be lots of opportunities for questions.

-## About the reading

-In addition to reading the text below, which is a brief introduction to evolution by natural selection, I want you to read [Pinker (2003)](https://stevenpinker.com/files/pinker/files/language_evolution.pdf) - I would suggest reading the intro to evolutionary theiry first, then the Pinker paper.
-[Steven Pinker](https://en.wikipedia.org/wiki/Steven_Pinker) is quite widely known for his pop science writing on language and other topics, but also has thoughts on language evolution.
-This 2003 paper is an old but fairly easy-reading and non-technical summary of (an older instantiation of) Pinker's take on language, what it's for, and how it evolved.

-Pinker, S. (2003).
-Language as an adaptation to the cognitive niche.
-In M. Christiansen & S. Kirby (Eds.), *Language Evolution* (pp. 16-37).
-Oxford: Oxford University Press.
-[Link](https://stevenpinker.com/files/pinker/files/language_evolution.pdf)

-NB. the link goes to a copy of the chapter that Pinker has put online - if you want to chase up a reference you can also access the whole book, including the references, [via Discover Ed](https://discovered.ed.ac.uk/permalink/44UOE_INST/1viuo5v/cdi_proquest_miscellaneous_37697167).

-NB.
-Pinker uses the term "retarded" a few times - while this was at one point a scientific term it is now widely considered to be offensive and its use has been discontinued in the last 10-15 years (see e.g. [here](https://en.wikipedia.org/wiki/Retard_(pejorative)), which also includes mention of other similar terms which have fallen out of scientific use due to their perjorative connotations), being replaced with less loaded terms like "intellectual disability".
-You should therefore not use this term in your discussion or essays.

 ## A very brief intro to adaptation and natural selection